Omeros Corporation (OMER) Bundle

 Founding team members

-Gregory A. Demopulos, M.D., who continues to lead the company as Chairman and CEO.
+The company was founded by Gregory A. Demopulos, M.D., who continues to serve as the Chairman and Chief Executive Officer.

 Initial capital/funding